darenliang/jikan-go/README.md

 ### Why use maps over structs for reponses?
 Due to the multiple different response structures of the Jikan API, it is not very convenient to call different functions depending on the return type of the struct.

-Ideally, using functions like `GetAnimeEpisodes` should get you the Jikan's episode json data.
+Ideally, using functions like `Anime.Get()` should get you the Jikan's anime json data.
 However, the problem is that adding many structures creates a few nuisances that are hard to go unnoticed.

 Here are some problems when using structs for responses: